Running a medical examiner System

 Senior doctors intending to work as a Medical Examiner should undertake the required training, which includes completing 26 e-learning modules and attending a face-to-face training day.
 More details about the training are available on the Medical Examiner Training page.

-Below we list some of the additional areas identified by the pilot medical examiner systems across the country, to help providers develop their own medical examiner services.
+Below we list some of the additional areas identified by the established medical examiner systems across the country, to help providers develop their own medical examiner services.

 - A project manager should be identified to scope the creation of the new service including the appropriate facilities, staff and costings based on the population the service is for.